Solar Industry Lead Generation: 2026 Benchmarks SEIA Data & Installer Customer Acquisition

 Solar Industry Benchmarks

-Understanding the market helps visitors — and your sales team — set realistic expectations.
-The average cost of a typical 6kW residential solar system in the US is typically $15,000–22,000 before the federal tax credit (30% ITC).
-Annual savings on average range from $1,200–1,800 depending on energy usage and location.
-The average payback period sits at 7–10 years, after which the system generates free electricity for its remaining 20+ year lifespan.
+Understanding the market helps visitors, and your sales team, set realistic expectations.
+According to EnergySage Marketplace data and SEIA quarterly reports, the average cost of a typical 6kW residential solar system in the US is $15,000-22,000 before the federal tax credit (30% ITC).
+NREL analysis shows annual savings on average range from $1,200-1,800 depending on energy usage and location.
+The average payback period sits at 7-10 years, after which the system generates free electricity for its remaining 20+ year lifespan.

 Net metering credits typically range from $0.08-$0.15 per kWh for exported energy, depending on state policy.
 Properties with solar panels typically see a 3-4% increase in value at sale.
 These figures are sourced from the US Department of Energy (DOE), SEIA, and NREL research.